cardano-foundation/CIPs/CIP-0071/README.md

 1. A ballot box that can be redeemed at any time by a tx signed by the authorized vote counter
 2. A ballot box that can be redeemed only after polls close
-2. A ballot box that can be redeemed once a majority of voters have sent in a ballot
+3. A ballot box that can be redeemed once a majority of voters have sent in a ballot
-3. A ballot box that can be redeemed only by the specific wallet specified in the `voter` datum of each UTxO
+4. A ballot box that can be redeemed only by the specific wallet specified in the `voter` datum of each UTxO
+5. A ballot box that can be redeemed only after polls close, has to burn the ballots it redeems, and has to send the minUTxO back to the voter address

 Because the ballot creation and vote casting process has already occurred on-chain we want to provide the maximum flexibility in the protocol here so that each project can decide what is best for their own community.
 Helios code for the simple case enumerated as #1 above would be: